 Greening the State Fleet

 In recognition of the state's responsibility to minimize its environmental footprint and maximize its role in contributing towards the health of our environment, California State departments are adopting a green way of thinking about their fleet.
-Under the leadership of Governor Edmund G. Brown Jr., California has undertaken an ambitious effort to promote a reliable, environmentally responsible and cost effective fleet.
+Under the leadership of the Governor’s Office, California has undertaken an ambitious effort to promote a reliable, environmentally responsible and cost effective fleet.

 Alternative Fuel Usage